The Day of the Doctor: Casting

-Moffat explained his choice of title to SFX magazine, commenting that "... it's very rare in Doctor Who that the story happens to the Doctor.
-It happens to people around him, and he helps out – he's the hero figure who rides in and saves everybody from the story of the week.
-He is not the story of the week.
+"... it's very rare in Doctor Who that the story happens to the Doctor...
 In this, he is the story of the week.
 This is the day of the Doctor.
 This is his most important day.
 His most important moment.
 This is the one he'll remember, whereas I often think the Doctor wanders back to his TARDIS and forgets all about it."